-The use of different age groups that allow seniors aged 60 and older to compete in a separate category is encouraged.
+The use of different age groups that allow Seniors aged 60 and older and Grand Seniors aged 70 and older to compete in separate categories is encouraged.

 5. RIFLE CLASSES

 Competition sponsors may organize adult events for precision and/or sporter class air rifles.
 National Council Rules 4.2-4.5.2 should be used to govern the rifles used.